My name is Ellie.

 I am travelling until I find something better to do.

-I initially created this blog to continuously reassure my mum that I was still alive and well as I backpacked my way alone around South America.
+I initially created this blog to reassure my mum that I was still alive and well as I backpacked my way alone around South America.
 Since then I’ve been to India, Nepal, China and South Africa among other places.
-I’ve also started writing some useful guides to help out anyone else who wants to take some time out to travel, as well as some advice for student travellers.
+As my knowledge base has grown, I’ve begun writing practical guides to help out anyone else who wants to take some time out to travel, as well as some advice for student travellers.

-Now my aim is to encourage other people to travel, especially young people in my position: those who have no particular career path in mind; those who are just trying to figure out what to do with their lives.
+Now my aim is to encourage other people to travel, especially young people in my position: those who have no particular career path in mind; those who are want to get more experience of the world and all its magic before signing their life away in a grad scheme contract.
 I wrote this article for STA travel, arguing that travel after uni is much the better option – and the more I travel, the more I believe it!

 There is so much pressure on graduates to go straight into a career-job, but I want to challenge that idea.
 I don’t think you need to head straight into a high-pressured ‘real-life’ job, and I don’t think there is enough acceptance of those who don’t want to choose that path.